 I wish you all a beautiful and loving holiday season.
 Love each other like it is your last day to love, laugh with each other like it may be your last day to laugh and be grateful for all that you have.

 A great gift for your daughter, partner or yourself is a Soul Retrieval Retreat.
-Call me and refer to this Blog and get a discount on retreats and mentoring.

 In all of my retreats, whether it be, the individual intensive, mother-daughter, or the couples retreat you will learn how to recognize your Ego mind and stop acting out of it, love yourself, shift these old beliefs and show up differently in the world.